 To make money with PPC affiliate marketing, you might have to resort to less popular advertising platforms or targeting locations that the merchant’s in-house PPC team isn’t covering.

 Your key to successful ad campaigns is to be transparent.
 Consult with the affiliate program managers and get their approval first.
 And make sure that you have an effective landing page that provides content for potential customers they cannot find on the merchant’s website.

 There is no successful PPC affiliate marketing without an organic foundation.
 Just like SEO, PPC is highly competitive, which means that you need to put in the effort, monitor your performance and be constantly on the lookout for ways to optimize your campaigns.

 Check out more affiliate marketing strategies in the article: Expert affiliate marketing strategies to boost your affiliate conversions.
-And join our Supermetrics affiliate program to earn 20% recurring commissions from each sale.
+And join our Supermetrics partner program to earn 20% recurring commissions from each sale.

 About Johannes Rastas

 A Partner Marketing Manager at Supermetrics, Johannes focuses on expanding the Supermetrics partner program and collaborating with their existing partners.
 He also works with SEO and content on a daily basis.
 Feel free to contact him on LinkedIn.